KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 *Reconstructions with and without resolution modeling from a SPECT bone scan of a child and a brain PET scan.
 “MIP” denotes “maximum intensity projection”.
 MLEM with resolution modeling recovers image detail that was suppressed by the finite system resolution.*
 :::

 However, the deblurring cannot be 100% successful, because deblurring is a very ill-posed problem.
 Except in special cases, deblurring problems have multiple solutions, and iterative algorithms cannot “know” which of those possible solutions they should produce.
-This is illustrated in figure [53](#fig:resolpetgibbs).
+This is illustrated in [](#fig:resolpetgibbs).
 A noise-free PET simulation was done, accounting for finite spatial resolution.
 MLEM images without and with resolution modeling were reconstructed from the noise-free sinogram.
 The figure shows that MLEM with resolution modeling produced a sharper image, but that image is different from the true image that was used in the simulation.

 :::{figure} figs/fig_resol_petgibbs.pdf
 :name: fig:resolpetgibbs